BootcampCoderTF/Nordic-Navigators/README.md

 - 🏅 What do fellow skiers rate it?

 ### Data Management 📋
-In our project, we ensured efficient data handling by meticulously organizing and managing our datasets.
+In our project, we ensured efficient data handling by organizing and managing our datasets.
 We cleaned our dataset and structured it into CSV files, optimizing it for further analysis.
-Additionally, we seamlessly integrated supplementary data retrieved from our API into our project's workflow.
-Utilizing a database management system, we stored our data securely, enabling seamless access and retrieval.
+Additionally, we integrated supplementary data retrieved from our API into our project's workflow.
+Utilizing SQLite, we stored our data, enabling seamless access and retrieval.

 ## Entity-Relationship Diagram (ERD) 📈